kammitama5/kammitama5.github.io/_posts/2024-02-17-Saturday-February-17th.md

 - A talk about homology and error-correcting codes; specifically, Homological Quantum Rotor Codes.
 Hilariously, this led to myself and another PhD student explaining what the dual is to another friend of ours who is a Quantum Simulation architect.
-I really liked that about this space in general; there were a mix of people whose background was anything from Physics, Maths, Chemistry, Computer Science and even Economics (apparently either micro or macro has some crossover, I was told, or maybe my friend was trolling me lol).
+I really liked that about this space in general; there was a mix of people whose background was anything from Physics, Maths, Chemistry, Computer Science and even Economics (apparently either micro or macro has some crossover, I was told, or maybe my friend was trolling me lol).
 Anyways, it was kind of awesome.